-The classic ECG findings in arrhythmogenic right ventricular dysplasia are inverted T waves in the right precordial leads (V1-V3) with an “epsilon wave” just after the QRS in lead V1 representing early afterdepolarizations or “late potentials.”
-The epsilon wave is frequently described as having a “grassy knoll” appearance.
-This can also be seen on a signal averaged ECG.
+The classic ECG findings in arrhythmogenic right ventricular dysplasia are inverted T waves in the right precordial leads (V1-V3) with an epsilon wave after the QRS in lead V1, representing early afterdepolarizations or late potentials.